Freedom In The World 2010 – This is a detailed report of Somaliland’s status on the yearly Freedom House releases.

 Status: Partly Free

-Somaliland’s political rights rating declined from 4 to 5 due to the extension of the president’s term and the postponement of the presidential election until 2009.
+Somaliland’s civil liberties rating declined from 4 to 5 due to further restrictions on press freedom and the suppression of demonstrations following the postponement of the presidential election.

-In a series of clan conferences following the 1991 independence declaration, Somaliland’s leaders formed a government system combining democratic elements, such as a parliament, with traditional political structures, such as an upper house consisting of clan elders.
-Somaliland’s first two presidents, Abdirahman Ahmed Ali Tuur and Muhammad Haji Ibrahim Egal, who ruled until his death in 2002, were appointed by clan elders.
+In a series of clan conferences, Somaliland’s leaders formed a government system combining democratic elements, including a parliament, with traditional political structures, such as an upper house consisting of clan elders.
+Somaliland’s first two presidents were appointed by clan elders.

-In May 2006, President Rayale drew opposition criticism by postponing elections for the upper house and extending its term by four years; under the constitution, only the lower house was empowered to extend the term.
-Authorities detained three opposition members for several months beginning in July 2007 for attempting to create a new political party.
+In May 2006, President Rayale violated the constitution by postponing elections for the upper house and extending its term by four years; under the constitution, only the lower house was empowered to extend the term.
 In October 2007, the government and opposition members agreed to postpone local and presidential elections, originally scheduled for December 2007 and April 2008, respectively, until later in 2008.

-In April 2008, the upper house voted to extend President Rayale’s term in office, which was set to expire on May 15, through May 2009.
-Opposition members threatened to reject the president’s legitimacy after May 15, but a series of negotiations between the government and opposition yielded a new electoral timetable; the presidential election would be held in March 2009, and the municipal elections were postponed indefinitely, to be organized by the new administration.
-Voter registration, which began in October, was plagued by logistical and financial difficulties.
+In April 2008, the upper house voted to extend President Rayale’s term for an extra year.
+Negotiations between the government and opposition yielded a new electoral timetable; the presidential election would be held in March 2009, and the municipal elections were postponed indefinitely.

 Political Rights and Civil Liberties

 Somaliland’s constitution allows for a maximum of three political parties, and parties defined by region or clan are technically prohibited.
-Nevertheless, support for the three parties tends to be divided along clan lines: the UDUB, the president’s party, is loosely affiliated with a subclan of the Dir clan; the UCID is largely supported by members of other Dir sub-clans; and members of the Darood clan tend to support Kulmiye.
+Nevertheless, party and clan affiliations tend to coincide: the UDUB is identified with a subclan of the Dir clan; the UCID is largely supported by members of other Dir subclans; and the Darood clan tends to support Kulmiye.

 Nearly all Somaliland residents are Sunni Muslims, and Islam is the state religion.
-Proselytizing by those of other faiths is prohibited.
+Proselytizing by members of other faiths is prohibited.

-Somaliland is ethnically and religiously homogeneous.
 Societal fault lines are largely clan-based; most Somalilanders belong to the Dir or Darood clans, which are made up of multiple subclans.
-Larger, wealthier clans have more political clout than the less prominent groups, but clan elders often intervene to settle conflicts.
+Larger, wealthier clans have more political clout than the less prominent groups, and clan elders often intervene to settle conflicts.

 Society in Somaliland is patriarchal.
-While women are present in the workplace and hold some public positions, the political decision-making process is almost totally dominated by men.
-As in the rest of Somalia and other places in East Africa, female genital mutilation is practiced on the vast majority of women.
+While women are present in the workplace and hold some public positions, men make political decisions.
+As in the rest of Somalia, female genital mutilation is practiced on the vast majority of women.

 Map of Freedom in the World